-This study examines how VCC can be reduced in South Asian economies.
+This study examines how GEG can be promoted and VCC can be reduced in South Asian economies.
 Six South Asian nations were selected as a sample size for the period of 1995 to 2023 for this purpose.
 The study controlled the problem of heterogeneity and cross-sectional dependency (CD) by using second-generation co-integration estimation techniques.
-Empirical findings of the CS-ARDL model confirm the negative association of WE VCC.
+Empirical findings of the CS-ARDL model confirm the positive association of WE with GEG and the negative impact of WE on VCC.
 Westerlund Cointegration test confirms the cointegration among the modeled variables.
 Furthermore, the Dumitrescu-Hurlin Granger causality test has been used to explore causality among modeled variables.
-The findings indicate that unidirectional causality exists from WE to VCC.
+The findings indicate that bidirectional causality exists among WE and GEG while unidirectional causality exists from WE to VCC.

+The study aimed to test two hypotheses in the South Asian region.
+The first hypothesis examined the effect of WE on VCC, while the second hypothesis explored the impact of WE on GEG.
 Four aspects of the WE have been considered, namely: women's civil liberty, women's civil society participation, economic participation of women, and women's involvement in political discourse.
 These four sub-components of WE act independently to introduce new ideas into society and select effective economic and environmental policies.
-The empirical literature has no study on how WE affects climate change in the South Asian region.
-The results demonstrate that the WE considerably lowers VCC.
-The results also show that HDI, and the resilience of government, society, and economy are the transmission channels by which WE affects VCC.
+The empirical literature has no study on how WE affect climate change and GEG in the South Asian region.
+The results demonstrate that the WE considerably lowers VCC and promotes GEG.
+The results also show that HDI, the resilience of government, society, and economy are the transmission channels by which WE affects VCC and GEG.

-Based on the findings, the study proposes several policy suggestions elaborated in Table 3 along with the proposed interventions through which these suggestions can be implemented to achieve the specific objective.
+Based on the findings, the study proposes several policy suggestions, elaborated in Table 3, along with the proposed interventions through which these suggestions can be implemented to achieve the specific objective.
 However, the effectiveness of the proposed policies may vary depending on the initial conditions specific to each country.